secretstartups/handbook/values/index.html.md

 ##### Measure results not hours
 {:.no_toc}
 We care about what you achieve: the code you shipped, the user you made happy, and the team member you helped.
 Someone who took the afternoon off shouldn't feel like they did something wrong.
 You don't have to defend how you spend your day.
 We trust team members to do the right thing instead of having rigid rules.
+We trust team members to show up and do their best work.
 Do not incite competition by proclaiming how many hours you worked yesterday.
 If you are working too many hours, talk to your manager to discuss solutions.

 ##### Dogfooding
 {:.no_toc}